 People in the hospitality business want you to have a good time.
 They want you to return, tell your friends how great it was, and leave glowing comments on those review websites.

-In my experience in kitchens, the most professional chefs see an unfinished dish coming back to the kitchen – or a dish that hasn’t even been touched – as a serious problem that needs to be rectified immediately.
-The chef on the station who cooked the dish and the head chef will taste the food, discuss the problem, and find a way to make the client happy.
+In my experience in kitchens, the most professional chefs will see an unfinished dish coming back to the kitchen – or a dish that hasn’t even been touched – as a serious problem that needs to be rectified immediately.

-If the staff reacts negatively to your complaint then you can bet that they probably hear complaints a lot and there’s a systemic problem in the kitchen.
+If the staff reacts negatively to your complaint, then you can bet that they probably hear complaints a lot and there’s a systemic problem in the kitchen.
 And just like restaurants who have staff who don’t know the difference between salt and pepper squid and a plate of mixed tempura seafood, or that swapping vintages of wines on a wine list is unacceptable, sometimes you just have to try to make the most of your time at the restaurant.

 But at least you spoke up and attempted to do something about it.
 They didn’t take the opportunity to set things right?
 Now you can start composing your Trip Advisor review.